10 Ways to Support your Friend Going Through a Divorce

 Watching a friend go through divorce can be hard because there is no instant fix that will help your friend feel better.
 You can’t drop off a meal and come back when she’s feeling better.
 It’s an ongoing situation that needs ongoing support.

-So I’m teaming up with Pure Romance to share 10 things you can do to help a friend going through a divorce.
+So I’m sharing 10 things you can do to help a friend going through a divorce.

 Ten Ways to Support a Friend Going Through a Divorce